Ofelia Domínguez Navarro: Biography

 The daughter of Florentino Dominguez and Paula Navarro, she was born into a family with revolutionary ideals who were participant activists.
-Her mother passed away when she was just fourteen years old, and the care of her younger siblings fell on her.
+Her mother died when she was just fourteen years old, and the care of her younger siblings fell on her.
 However, she was able to still graduate from high school.
 She graduated from university in 1918 with a Bachelor of Science, followed by a degree in Civil law from the University of Havana in 1921.

-After graduating from law school, she began her long professional career in women’s work.
+After graduating from law school, she began her long professional career in women's work.
 She was a criminal defense lawyer and focused on defending prostitutes and other impoverished women.
 She belonged to the group of women and intellectuals who founded the Club Femenino de Cuba, of which she became a delegate to First National Congress of Women in Cuba in 1923.
 At the conference, she spoke passionately about the rights of illegitimate children and argued for the necessity of paternity testing.
 Dominguez also spoke in 1926 at the Panama Congress, where she encouraged the formation of a broader Pan-American feminist movement.
 She was also founder of the Alianza Nacional Feminista (National Feminist Alliance).